chillwei/SPINE_Thyer/README.md

 Targeted genes must be in fasta format and include a minimum of 30 bases surrounding gene.
 Entire plasmid sequence is advised to search for nonspecific amplification <br />
 Final output is fasta format.
 One file for oligo pools and one file for PCR primers

+# Notes:
+Gene primers should be same for the same sequence, because no matter what the mutation types we introduced here the fragmentation strategy should always be the same based on the size of the GOI

 # Position arguments
 Gene start is defined as base number of first base in first codon and gene end is defined as base number of last base in last codon.